5 Helpful Tips to Prep Your Sea Ray Boat for Summer

 4. Have the Right Gear

-Outfit your Sea Ray with everything you need for a comfortable and safe trip.
+Outfit your boat with everything you need for a comfortable and safe trip.
 It’s essential that you have safety equipment on board in case of an emergency, including life jackets, a first aid kit, a VHF radio, a throwable flotation device, signaling and sound devices, fire extinguishers and a mobile phone.
 The U.S. Coast Guard requires one approved life jacket or personal flotation device per passenger and a minimum of two on board.
 Take extra care when choosing a child’s life jacket – it should fit properly and the child’s weight should fall within the range shown on the label.
-Shop for all the safety gear and accessories you need online at the Sea Ray Shop.
+Shop for all the safety gear and accessories you need online at our boat accessories shop.
 You can also find branded items and apparel to complement your boat and show off your love of Sea Ray.

 5. Touch Base with Your Dealer

-For more tips on caring for your Sea Ray, bookmark the Sea Ray Life blog.
+For more tips on caring for your Sea Ray, bookmark the bookmark the Sea Ray Life boating blog.